-Download the Martha's Rule – Adult patient easy read leaflet (921kB)
+Download the Martha's Rule – Adult patient easy read leaflet (2MB)

-Download Martha's Rule – child patient easy read leaflet (1MB)
+Download Martha's Rule – child patient easy read leaflet (3MB)

 Martha’s Rule: Detecting Deterioration

 You know yourself or your loved one better than anyone.
-If you’re worried about a health condition getting worse, talk to us.
+If you’re worried someone in hospital’s condition is getting worse, talk to us.

 What is Martha’s Rule?